Natural isotopes

 Natural isotopes are either stable isotopes or radioactive isotopes that have a sufficiently long half-life to allow them to exist in substantial concentrations in the Earth (such as bismuth-209, with a half-life of 1.9×10^19 years, potassium-40 with a half-life of 1.251(3)×10^9 years), daughter products of those isotopes (such as 234Th, with a half-life of 24 days) or cosmogenic elements.
 The heaviest stable isotope is lead-208, but the heaviest 'natural' isotope is U-238.

 Many elements have both natural and artificial isotopes.
 For example, hydrogen has three natural isotopes and another four known artificial isotopes.
-A further distinction among stable natural isotopes is division into primordial (existed when the Solar System formed) and cosmogenic elements (created by cosmic ray bombardment or other similar processes).
+A further distinction among stable natural isotopes is division into primordial (existed when the Solar System formed) and cosmogenic (created by cosmic ray bombardment or other similar processes).

 What defines a natural isotope

-Natural isotopes must be either stable, have a half-life exceeding about 7×10^7 years (there are 34 isotopes in this category, see stable isotope for more details) or are generated in large amounts cosmogenically (such as 14C, which has a half life of only 6000 years but is made by cosmic rays colliding with 14N).
+Natural isotopes must be either stable, have a half-life exceeding about 7×10^7 years (there are 35 isotopes in this category, see stable isotope for more details) or are generated in large amounts cosmogenically (such as 14C, which has a half-life of only 6000 years but is made by cosmic rays colliding with 14N).